-In the iron(III)-hydroxide polymaltose complex, the polynuclear iron(III)-hydroxide core is superficially surrounded by a number of non-covalently bound polymaltose molecules resulting in an overall average molecular weight of approximately 50 kDa.
-The polynuclear core of IPC has a structure similar to that of the physiological iron storage protein, ferritin.
-IPC is a stable complex and does not release large amounts of iron under physiological conditions.
-Because of its size, the extent of diffusion of IPC through the membrane of the mucosa is about 40 times less than that of the hexaquo-iron(II) complex.
-Iron from IPC is taken up in the gut via an active mechanism.
-In contrast to iron(II) salts, IPC does not have pro-oxidative properties.
+The polynuclear iron(III) hydroxide core in IPC is surrounded at its surface by a number of non-covalently bound polymaltose molecules, which leads to an average total molecular weight of around 50 kDa.
+The polynuclear iron core of IPC has a structure similar to that of the physiological iron storage protein ferritin.
+IPC is a stable complex and releases no large quantities of iron under physiological conditions.
+Due to its size, the magnitude of IPC diffusion taking place through the mucosa is around 40 times less than in most water-soluble iron(II) salts present in aqueous solution as a hexaaqua-iron(II) complex.
+Iron is absorbed in the intestines from IPC through an active mechanism.